raphaelcruzeiro/PromiseKit/_posts/2016-08-12-Multiplatform-Single-Scheme-Xcode-Projects.md

 Since you want these for all targets, *including test targets*, I suggest adding them to the Project’s settings and then pressing backspace on each target’s supported platforms so it inherits.
 Saves you effort.

+Now set deployment targets for all platforms (use the Build Settings screen).

 That’s it!

 ## That’s not it